-Ownership of mutual funds by US households grew significantly in the 1980s and 1990s and has remained steady over the past two decades, averaging about 45 percent since 2000.
-Between mid-2000 and mid-2022, assets held in mutual funds increased from \$7.1 trillion to \$22.2 trillion.
-In 2022, 52.3 percent of US households owned mutual funds, representing 115.3 million individual mutual fund shareholders.
-These numbers show an increase compared with prior years, reflecting a change in survey methodology.
-Mutual fund holdings represent a significant component of the savings and investments of many US households, with mutual fund assets now accounting for about one-fifth of households' financial assets.
+Ownership of mutual funds by US households grew significantly in the 1980s and 1990s and has remained steady over the past two decades, averaging about 46 percent since 2000.
+Between mid-2000 and mid-2023, assets held in mutual funds increased from \$7.1 trillion to \$24.3 trillion.1 In 2023, 52.3 percent of US households owned mutual funds, representing 116.0 million individual mutual fund shareholders.2 These numbers show an increase compared with prior years, reflecting a change in survey methodology.
+Mutual fund holdings represent a significant component of the savings and investments of many US households, with mutual fund assets now accounting for about one-fifth of households' financial assets in 2023.3